 The ARI Manager is Dr. Brian Crabb (254) 383-1132, brian.t.crabb.civ@army.mil iv.
+Team Enablers

-Team Enablers performance of individuals, but on the performance of teams.
+Performance in the current and future operational environments hinges not only on the performance of individuals, but on the performance of teams.
 This research examines the relationships and development of innovative measures of critical multilevel constructs, such as unit resilience, unit cohesion, and unit climate and determines how these key enablers impact unit-level readiness outcomes.
 The research also adds to the development of integrated measures of objective and perceptual data on these key team enablers